 - Can't cope with daily life.

 - Feels very sad, stressed or worried.

-- · Are not sleeping or eating well.
+- Are not sleeping or eating well.

-- Wants to hurt themselves or others or have thoughts about hurting themself.
+- Wants to hurt themselves or others or has thoughts about hurting them self.

 - Are troubled by strange thoughts (such as hearing voices).

-- · Are drinking or using other substances more.
+- Are drinking or using other substances more.

 - Are having problems at work or at home.

 - Seem to be having problems at school.

 When you/your child have a mental health or substance abuse problem, it is important for you to work with someone who knows you/them.
 We can help you find a provider who will be a good match for you.
-The most important thing is for you/your child to have someone you/they can talk to so you/they can work on solving the problems.
+The most important thing is for you/your child to have someone to talk to so you/your child can work on solving their problems.

-What should I/my child do in a behavioral health emergency?
+What should I do in a behavioral health emergency?

 You should call 911 if you/your child is having a life-threatening behavioral health emergency.
 You can also go to a crisis center or the nearest emergency room.
 You do not have to wait for an emergency to get help.
-Call 1-800-466-4089 for someone to help you with depression, mental illness, substance abuse or emotional questions.
+Call 1-844-590-4883 for someone to help you/your child with depression, mental illness, substance abuse or emotional questions.

-What do I do if I/my child is already in treatment?
+What should I do if my child is already in treatment?

-If you/your child is already getting care, ask your behavioral health provider if they are in the Superior network.
+If you/your child is already getting care, ask your provider if they are in the Superior network.
 If the answer is yes, you do not need to do anything.
-If the answer is no, call 1-800-466-4089.
+If the answer is no, call 1-844-590-4883.
 We will ask your/your child's provider to join our network.
 We want you/your child to keep getting the care they need.

-If the provider does not want to join the Superior network, we will work with the provider to keep caring for you/your child until medical records can be transferred to a new doctor.
+If the provider does not want to join the Superior network, we will work with the provider to keep caring for you/your child until medical records can be transferred to a new Superior doctor.

-What are mental health rehabilitation services and mental health targeted case management?
+What are mental health rehabilitation services and Mental Health Targeted Case Management?
 How do I get these services?

 These are services that help members with severe mental illness, behavioral or emotional problems.
-Superior can also help members get better access to care and community support services through Mental Health Targeted Case Management.

-To get these services, call 1-866-516-4501.
+Superior can also help members get better access to care and community support services through Mental Health Targeted Case Management (MH-TCM).
+To get these services call 1-844-590-4883.